eskezje/useplatformtick-research/Research.md

 Evaluate expression: 38400006 = 00000000`0249f006
 ```

-A quick short breakdown of what the `38400000` means, it is the processor’s nominal core‐crystal clock frequency in hertz:
+A quick short breakdown of what the $38400000$ means, it is the processor's nominal core‐crystal clock frequency in hertz:
 That means that TSC is driven off this crystal, and multiplied by a small integer ratio (EBX/EAX) that  the CPU advertises in the same CPUID leaf. (see the file in the repo)
 ```bat
 C:\Users\eske\Desktop\apic>cpuID.exe